DinhNtLE/pdsnd_github/README.md

 Simple python code explores a clean dataset kindly provided by Udacity.
 Updated on Sunday 2020/04/26
 ### dataset
+The datasets used for this script contain bike share data for the first six months of 2017.
+Some data wrangling has been performed by Udacity's staff.
 Data for Python code provided by <a href="https://www.motivateco.com/">Motivate</a>
 <a href="https://drive.google.com/drive/folders/13jJCbT1Fs5hlOBvhlznuCdzvdaLNA2cl?usp=sharing">Download here</a>